Have you ever wondered what someone else’s homeschool schedule is like?

 COME SEE OUR HOMESCHOOL SCHEDULE IN ACTION

-This year I started a new tradition on Instagram, called “Take-a-Peek Tuesday”.
+I occasionally participate in “Take-a-Peek Tuesday” on Instagram.
 The way it works is I publish pictures throughout the day into an Instagram Story.
-Follow @deliberatemom on Instagram and you’ll regularly see what our days are like!
+Follow @deliberatemom on Instagram and you’ll get a glimpse of what our homeschool days are like!

 Wasn’t that fun?!
 I loved giving you a peek into our homeschool schedule.
 If you enjoyed watching our day unfold, make sure to join us on Instagram so you can see more behind-the-scenes moments like this!